enkore/borgcube/README.rst

   - They don't get encryption keys
   - They can't read backups (of other clients and also themselves)
   - They don't need to maintain a Borg cache
+  - They don't have to encrypt (if any of the BLAKE2 key types are used)

 - Deduplication is still done on the clients, saving time and bandwidth.
 Inadvertedly this means that all clients know about the hash / MAC of all chunks in the underlying repository.

-- The server is responsible for encryption (note: due to current internal limitations in Borg it's not possible to avoid encrypting on the clients also if the repository is encrypted**), cache maintenance and storage and logging/error reporting.
+- The server is responsible for encryption, cache maintenance and storage and logging/error reporting.

 - Clients don't need Borg installed; BorgCube can deploy an appropriate binary on the fly.

 - Multiple backups into the same repository at once

-\** to make this happen we need two modes in Borg which share the *same* keyed MAC for the chunk ID.

 Inner workings
 --------------